Buffy vs. Dracula

 "Buffy vs. Dracula" is the season 5 premiere of the television series Buffy the Vampire Slayer.
+The episode aired on September 26, 2000 on The WB.

 Buffy faces the infamous Count Dracula, who has come to Sunnydale to make her one of his brides.
 In the process, he turns Xander into a Renfield of sorts, and Giles becomes enthralled with the three sisters, much like Jonathan Harker in the novel.
 However, after a brief spell during which Buffy is mesmerized by the Count, she regains her usual composure and defeats him.

 Plot

 On a stormy day, two men deliver a large crate to a residence, but when they drop it, a clawed hand breaks through the wood and attacks one of the men.

 Giles has Willow start scanning books into a computer so that they can be resources for the gang to use.
-He then tells her that he is going back to England as he feels like Buffy and the gang no longer need him.
+He then tells her that he is going back to England, but to keep it a secret, as he feels like Buffy and the gang no longer need him.

 While patrolling, Buffy is confronted by a vampire who condenses from mist: he introduces himself as none other than Count Dracula himself.
 Buffy is starstruck, but when she tries to stake the legendary vampire, he disappears.
 Xander and Willow arrive to see Dracula before he turns into a bat and flies away.
 The women discuss how amazing Dracula is, and Riley and Xander both express their jealousy towards the infamous Dark Prince.
 Willow attempts to attract attention to Giles and his usefulness, but the gang seems oblivious.

 As Xander is walking home alone, he encounters Dracula.
 Using his mysterious charms, the vampire persuades Xander to be his aide and lure the Slayer to him.
-Riley asks Spike about Dracula, but the former commando is warned that Dracula is too dangerous for him to take on alone.
+Riley asks Spike about Dracula, but Spike warns him that Dracula is too dangerous for him to take on alone.
 Buffy awakens to find Dracula in her bedroom, as Joyce had earlier invited him into their home.
 She is helpless against his powers and unable to stop him from biting her.
 When she wakes the next morning, she hides the puncture marks in her neck with a scarf.

 Later, the gang discusses their plan of attack.
 Buffy seems distracted and after hearing about the truths of Dracula, she leaves abruptly.
 Riley follows her and forces her to take off the scarf to show the puncture marks on her neck.
 Everyone is shocked to see that she has been under the control of Dracula.
-Since Xander is under Dracula's power, he has a strange hunger for spiders and attempts to defend the powerful vampire to his friends.
-Xander volunteers to have Buffy stay safely at his place, Willow and Tara use magic to protect the Summers home, and Giles and Riley go after Dracula.
+Since Xander is under Dracula's power, he has a strange hunger for bugs and attempts to defend the powerful vampire to his friends.
+Xander volunteers to have Buffy stay safely at his place, Willow and Tara use magic to protect the Summers home, and Giles and Riley search Dracula, who according to Spike will live in a mansion or castle.